 A Day In the Life of a Patient Access Specialist

 This is a general overview of a typical day in the life of a patient access specialist.
-It’s important to note that this is only meant to give you an idea of what a normal day might look like — of course this can vary depending on many factors, including the size and type of the hospital or clinic, the types of patients received and more.
+It’s important to note that this is only meant to give you an idea of what a normal day might look like — of course, this can vary depending on many factors, including the size and type of the hospital or clinic, the types of patients received and more.

 The Role Patient Access Specialists Play

-A patient access specialists’ daily responsibilities encompass many different tasks within the revenue cycle of a healthcare organization.
+A patient access specialist’s daily responsibilities encompass many different tasks within the revenue cycle of a healthcare organization.
 They are responsible for the delivery of the critical components of those functions as well as keeping the hospital compliant with the many regulatory agencies, maintaining patient safety through correct patient identification practices, insurance verification, and financial services.
-This can include collection of payment in difficult situations all while providing extraordinary customer service.
+This can include collecting payment in difficult situations all while providing extraordinary customer service.

 Types Of Hours Patient Access Specialists Work